ken-morel/jhis-notes/docs/economics/ppc/ppc.md

 - **Points in the curve**: The represent inefficient production due to idle resources, we can still improve on the production of both goods using available resources.
-- **Points utside the PPC**: The PPC represents already the maximum, which is the limit of production, going above this line is _impossible_ to acheive since our resources used to the fullest make us arrive to the PPC.
+- **Points outside the PPC**: The PPC represents already the maximum, which is the limit of production, going above this line is _impossible_ to acheive since our resources used to the fullest make us arrive to the PPC.
   Factors pushing PPC outwards include: